 FUKUOKA TRAVEL RESTRICTIONS

 Due to the current global situation, Fukuoka travel guidelines have been changing very often.
-Our partners at Booking.com have created a helpful resource that lists detailed information on travel restrictions and advisories around the globe.
+Our partners at Booking.com and airheart created websites that list detailed information on travel restrictions and advisories around the globe.

-Before planning a trip to Fukuoka, be sure to check Booking.com for information on the latest travel restrictions to Japan.
+Before planning a trip to Fukuoka, be sure to check Booking.com or airheart for information on travel restrictions to Japan.
 If you do decide to visit Fukuoka, then it’s highly recommended that you get travel insurance with COVID coverage.

 Depending on your passport, you may need to secure a visa and other travel documents to visit Fukuoka and Japan.
 Check out iVisa.com to learn about the requirements and to apply for a visa (if necessary).